vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

     let b:undo_ftplugin .= '|nunmap <buffer> <Plug>(PerlBumpMinor)'
           \ '|nunmap <buffer> <Plug>(PerlBumpMajor)'

-Applying this rigorously can shave a lot of wasted time from your Vim startup process, which was the main design goal for autoloading as the Vim plugin ecosystem grew towards the release of Vim 7.0.
+Applying this process rigorously can shave a lot of wasted time from your Vim startup process.
+This was the main design goal for autoloading, as the Vim plugin ecosystem (and users’ startup times) grew towards the first release of the feature in Vim 7.0.

 Carefully examining what needs to load, and when, along with some careful experimentation, will make clearer to you what code can be deferred until later.
 Autoloading is the second-closest thing you have to a “magic bullet” in speeding up Vim.
 The closest thing, of course, is never to load the code at all, especially if you learn that [what you want is already built in to Vim][vt]…